temporalio/documentation/docs/go/workflows.md

 <!--SNIPSTART samples-go-cancellation-workflow-definition-->
 <!--SNIPEND-->

-Want to try it out?
-There is a full [cancellation example app](/docs/go/cancellation-example) available to play with.
+See the [Workflow Execution sample app](/docs/go/design-patterns/#workflow-execution-cancellation) for a full example.

 ## How to get data in or out of a running Workflow